Table of Contents

 shb.contracts.databasebackup.request

-Options set by a requester module of the database backup contract.
+Options set by the requester module enforcing how to backup files.

 Type: submodule